Photo By D J Norton

 Technical Details of the Project

 The slides were scanned with a Primefilm 7250U.
 I bought this scanner because it featured 'Digital ICE' technology that was invented to help automatically remove scratches and dust from slide scans.
 I soon found out that the technology was dependent on film type and did not work well with my father's slides - using it caused corruption of the image.
 Thankfully, Polaroid came to the rescue with a software scratch and dust remover.
-I highly recommend this piece of software.
-It's available for Mac or PC and can be used standalone or as a Photoshop plug-in.
+I highly recommend this piece of software and it's available for Mac or PC.
+Over the years, it sadly disappeared from the Polaroid site but there are still active links on this Alphatracks page.
 The parameters I found best on my 3600dpi scans were Dark dust and scratch, Tile Size 64, Defect Level 25, Mask Size 10 and Adaptive Filtering on.

 Scanning slides, in my experience, is a time consuming exercise.
 The physical scanning process, adjusting the image to get the colours and contrast right, removing scratches - all take a long time and often need custom adjustments for each image.
 If you're thinking of scanning slides, my advice is to try and test a few first to see if you have the patience!

-The colour pictures were taken on a Canon PowerShot A70 (3.2 mega pixels) and loaded into iPhoto.
+The colour pictures were taken on a Canon PowerShot A70 (3.2 mega pixels) or a Canon PowerShot A710is (7.1 mega pixels) and loaded into iPhoto.
 Some cropping was usually performed (constrained to 3x5 to try and match the originals) to attempt to make the field of view match the original print.
 The cropped image was then exported as a JPEG and loaded into Graphic Converter.
 Here, the brightness was boosted and the image resized.
 I sometimes used unsharp mask here too but found that the following settings worked best - radius 1.5 pixels, level 30%, threshold 0.

 I hope you now will understand if progress on the site is a little slow!